DEBARSHI2018/Sample-sales-data-anaysis/README.md

 # Sample-sales-data-anaysis
-_Analysis on SQL using Microsoft SQL Server 18_
+_Analysis in SQL using Microsoft SQL Server 18_

 In this project, I aimed to analyze the sample sales data using SQL to find meaningful statements that would throw some light regarding the characteristics of the dataset.